flame/libflame/BUILD.md

 ## 5. Using an external Lapack library to run tests
     In order to run tests on an external lapack library an additional option -DEXT_LAPACK_LIBRARY_PATH="path/to/external/lapack/library" and -DEXT_LAPACK_LIBNAME="NAME_OF_THE_LAPACK_LIB" can be passed.
-    if the above options are left blank libflame library will be used
+    if the above options are left blank AOCL-LAPACK library will be used

 ## 6. Linking with an external openmp library
     In Order to link with an external openmp library user can pass